trstroem/WrAppBot/README.md

 An ideal example would look something like this:

 WrAppBot: Hi!
-What should your story be about?
+What should your story be about? <br>
-User: I want to write about foxes!
+User: I want to write about foxes! <br>
 WrAppBot: Foxes are so cool!
-What is the name of the fox?
+What is the name of the fox? <br>
-User: Let's call him Billy
+User: Let's call him Billy <br>
 WrAppBot: Once upon a time, there was a fox called Billy.
 He lived in a big forest.
 One morning he woke up and heard a loud noice!
-What do you think happened?
+What do you think happened? <br>
-User: It was an angry bear!!
+User: It was an angry bear!! <br>
 WrAppBot: Cool!
 I love angry bears!
-What's the name of the bear?
+What's the name of the bear? <br>

 ...

 For this to happen, we need two things: 1) a decent way to extract nouns/verbs/names/other word classes from the text (plus some sentiment analysis), and 2) a storyline generator to build on the extracted info.